Code-Institute-Submissions/Geoskincare-Malaysia/README.md

      2. The website was viewed on a variety of devices such as Desktop, Laptop, iPhone 7, 8 & X.
      3. A large amount of testing was done to ensure all pages and social media were linking correctly.

+- ### Known Bugs
+    The carousel indicators overlay the video which does not allow the user to click the pause and volume control icons.

 - ### Deployment

    - ##### The project was deployed to GitHub Pages using the following steps.